Melanee-Melanee/Startups/README.md

 # Startups
-My current projects to analayze data for startup companies like Digikala, Facebook and Netflix.
+My data analysis projects for startup companies like Digikala, Facebook and Netflix.

 All my datasets are taken from [Kaggle](https://www.kaggle.com/melaneemelanee).